HCA97/LOL-Match-Outcome/README.md

 ### 0. Create Prefect Cloud & GCP Credentials

-Create GCP account and project.
+Create a GCP account and project.
-Create Prefect Cloud account and workspace.
+Create a Prefect Cloud account and workspace.

 ### 0.1.
 Leauge of Legends API Key (Optinal)